x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/add-ins-for-outlook/specify-who-can-install-and-manage-add-ins.md

 > [!NOTE]
 >
 > If you are testing Outlook add-ins and none are showing up, then as a first troubleshooting step, use the **Get-OrganizationConfig** PowerShell cmdlet to query the *AppsForOfficeEnabled* parameter.
-If the query returns a value of False, then set this parameter to True using the **Set-OrganizationConfig** Powershell cmdlet and then add-ins should appear as expected.
+If the query returns a value of False, set this parameter to True using the **Set-OrganizationConfig** cmdlet and then add-ins should appear as expected.
 >
 > We do not recommend that the *AppsForOfficeEnabled* parameter be set to False.
 A value of False will override all of the above Administrative and User role settings and prevent any new apps from being activated by any user in the organization.